christophergandrud/christophergandrud-personal-site/content/post/2020-05-08-two-extremes-of-scientific-investment-and-innovation-genentech-and-theranos.en.md

   - science
 ---

-## 🧪 TLDR

-The level of transparency and scrutiny--the hallmarks of science--are clear differences between two silicon valley biotech companies with very different outcomes--Genentech and Theranos.

-## 🤔 The contrast
+## The contrast

 How can we successfully pair capital and research to produce genuine innovations that bring real value to many people?
-Two silicon valley companies with very different trajectories highlight some factors that may be involved.
+Two silicon valley biotech companies with very different trajectories highlight some factors that may be involved.
 The two companies are Genentech and Theranos.

-Both companies started in silicon valley with the aim to do basic medical research and turn research outputs into successful products.
-Founded in 1976, Genentech has been [enduringly successful](https://en.wikipedia.org/wiki/Genentech#Products_timeline) since it's first breakthrough in 1982; synthetic insulin, the first human genetically engineered human therapeutic.
+Both venture capital funded companies started in silicon valley with the aim to create valuable products on top of basic scientific research.
+Founded in 1976, Genentech has been [enduringly successful](https://en.wikipedia.org/wiki/Genentech#Products_timeline) since it's first breakthrough in 1982.
+It created synthetic insulin, the first human genetically engineered human therapeutic.
 Theranos was founded in 2003.
-It claimed to be developing a dramatically more patient friendly way to do blood tests, but ended not really producing much, except a lot of court cases.
-Superficially similar--silicon valley biotech companies--, their early investors were quite different in how:
+It claimed to be developing a dramatically more patient friendly blood testing method, but ended not really producing much, except a lot of court cases.
+Superficially similar, their early investors were quite different in how:

 - technically knowledgeable they were,